Gain a technical overview of the engineering disciplines involved in wind farm design, operation and maintenance. Learn how to integrate successfully.

 Experts of various disciplines

-The content will be delivered by experts of various disciplines who specialize offshore wind farms:
+The content will be delivered by experts of various disciplines who specialize in offshore wind farms:

 - wind energy experts will cover aerodynamics, power production, and wake effects;